 Builders Certificate – May be missing on older boats, but helps prove the boat was built before 1985 for VAT requirement and/or 1998 for RCD compliance.

 Bills of Sale - One between each change of owner passing “Title” of the boat - evidence the person selling it owns it.
 You will need 5 years title evidence if you wish to register the boat on Part 1 of the British Registry.
-The history also shows if the boat has been sold outside the EU – this renders the VAT-paid status invalid and VAT is due again on re-entry to the UK/EU.
+The history also shows if the boat has been sold outside of the EU – this renders the VAT-paid status invalid and VAT is due again on re-entry to the UK/EU.

 Outstanding Finance – Finance travels with the boat and becomes your debt if it isn’t paid off.
 Brokers can arrange to pay off the mortgage on completion.
 Ensure the vendor signs a Sale and Purchase Agreement which states there are no outstanding fees or encumbrances.
 At least you can sue for fraud.
 However, this is small comfort if you cannot find the vendor again … RYA has a standard document for private sales.